pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Edit the mapping and set it up analogously to the customer mapping [described above](hubspot.md#adding-customers-to-your-hubspot-contacts-database), replacing invoice data with attendee data, but still mapping to the same HubSpot fields.

-### Adding payments to your HubSpot deals database
+### Adding orders to your HubSpot deals database

-This section explains how to add payments from pretix to your deals database in HubSpot.
+This section explains how to add orders from pretix to your deals database in HubSpot.

 Before you can export any information from pretix to the deals database in HubSpot, you need to create a custom property in HubSpot.
 The integration will use this property during export.